Osas-Uwu/alx-higher_level_programming/0x15-javascript-web_jquery/README.md

 Your code should be semistandard compliant with the flag --global $: semistandard *.js --global $ You must use JQuery version 3.x
 You are not allowed to use var
-HTML should not reload for each action: DOM manipulation, update values, fetch data...
+HTML should not reload for each action: DOM manipulation, update values, fetch data… More Info
-More Info
 Import JQuery
 <head>